top of page

 David.jpg

-Dr. David Lewallen is a licensed psychologist who provides individual therapy services to adolescents, teenagers, adults, and older adults (10-65+).
-David works with individuals struggling with anxiety, depression, ADHD, hoarding, adjusting to life transitions including, relationship/interpersonal problems, spirituality/faith issues, defiance, and screen time.
+Dr. David Lewallen is a licensed psychologist who provides individual therapy services to adolescents, adults, and older adults (12-65+).
+David works with individuals who are seeking help for ADHD, anxiety, high functioning autism spectrum disorder, depression, hoarding, adjustment to life transitions, relationships, spirituality/faith issues, and screen time issues.

 Dr. Lewallen builds a collaborative relationship with each client to foster better understanding of how each person’s thoughts, feelings, and behavior affect one another and the family or friends around them.
 He collaborates with individuals to develop personalized evidenced based treatment plans while honoring each person’s unique background.
 David enjoys providing a warm, friendly, and appropriately humorous atmosphere in sessions.
 He incorporates the individuals intersecting identities including but not limited to race, ethnicity, identity, religion, socio-economic status, and physical ability to personalize therapy.
 David draws from an integrative approach utilizing Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Humanistic perspectives in his clinical work.

-Dr. Lewallen graduated from Pacific University with a doctoral degree in Clinical Psychology in 2020.
+would never become a “Doctor.”
+Fast forward to 2020 and David learned his lesson after he graduated from Carroll College and graduated from Pacific University with a doctoral degree (Psy.D) in Clinical Psychology in 2020.
+As part of this journey, he wrote a dissertation on Screen-time and parenting.
 He completed his pre-doctoral internship at Centerstone Consortium in Florida working in a community mental health center with adults and adolescents who struggled with anxiety disorders, mood disorders, behavioral issues, ADHD, schizophrenia, and adjusting to mild brain injuries.
 He performed psychological assessment with children to determine learning disorders, autism, ADHD, and behavioral issues.
-David’s post-doctoral work was done at Sundstrom Clinical services where he has continued to hone his therapy and assessment skills.
+David’s post-doctoral work was done at Sundstrom Clinical services where he continued to hone his therapy and assessment skills.

 bottom of page